Helen Keller: Archival material

 The Helen Keller Archives in New York are owned by the American Foundation for the Blind.
-Archival material of Keller stored in New York was lost when the Twin Towers were destroyed in the September 11 attacks.
+The archive is currently housed at the Museum of the American Printing House for the Blind on a long-term loan.
+Archival material of Keller stored in New York at the offices of Helen Keller International was lost when the Twin Towers were destroyed in the September 11 attacks.
+The material lost included first editions of her books, correspondence with the director of the Royal National Institute of Blind People, and photographs.
+There is also some archival material at Perkins School for the Blind.

 Later life and death

 Keller had a series of strokes in 1961 and spent the last years of her life at her home.
+In 1964, she was made an honorary member of the Southern Dames of America during their second national assembly in Washington, D.C.
 On September 14, 1964, President Lyndon B. Johnson awarded her the Presidential Medal of Freedom, one of the United States' two highest civilian honors.
 In 1965, she was elected to the National Women's Hall of Fame at the New York World's Fair.
 Keller devoted much of her later life to raising funds for the American Foundation for the Blind.
 She died in her sleep on June 1, 1968, at her home, Arcan Ridge, located in Easton, Connecticut, at the age of 87.
 A service was held at the Washington National Cathedral in Washington, D.C., and her body was cremated in Bridgeport, Connecticut.
 Her ashes were buried at the Washington National Cathedral next to her constant companions, Anne Sullivan and Polly Thomson.